 Yet the thought lingered.
 For sometimes dreams do come true, even bad ones.
 And that one did!
 Their first words were, “We’ve got a little problem here.
 We’ve lost your tent.
 And there’s no place for you!”

-But thankfully they had a plan and sent us off to visit Mario’s father, whom we hadn’t seen in 9 years.
-And for the kids it was like meeting their Nonno (grandfather) for the first time!
-After spending a couple of days with a family in Rome.
+But thankfully they had a plan and sent us off to visit Hubby’s father, whom we hadn’t seen in 9 years.
+And for the kids it was like meeting their grandfather for the first time!
+And our great adventure had begun!

 That experience taught me some valuable lessons.